AlexSabourinDev/cranberry_blog/StretchyReflections.md

 And that's it!

-Because our half vector moves away from our macro surface normal at an increased rate as the light vector approaches the horizon, the area that contributes to the reflection is "squished" along the horizontal axis.
+When our view vector approaches the horizon, our half vector moves away from our macro surface normal at an increased rate as the light vector also approaches the horizon.
+The area that contributes to the reflection is "squished" along the horizontal axis.

 There are three elements that contribute to stretchy reflections when viewed at the horizon.